 - Fiona won the 2011 Great North Run half marathon (Masses Race)

 - Winning the Levi International Marathon (Finland) in a course record of 2.58 in

 September 2011 – beating the old course record by 22 minutes.
 This was while wearing a backpack for training reasons.

 - In 2011 Fiona entered the tough Dartmoor Marathon in training for a future event.
 She carried weight as part of her training, but still won the event by over 14 minutes.

 - Fiona has completed the 2012 Marathon des Sables, a 156 mile event across the sand dunes and rough terrain of the Sahara Desert.
 She faced extreme temperatures of 51 Centigrade and suffered a broken foot days before the race began.
 Early on another entrant collapsed so Fiona dragged her to safety.
 See more on this amazing performance here.

 - In 2013 She took on the North Pole Marathon, in temperatures of -28 Centigrade.
 She completed the event, won the women’s race, came third to two male competitors and broke the women’s course record by an amazing 45 minutes.
 Read more about her event here.

 - Later that year she became the fastest woman ever to complete a marathon on all continents plus the North Pole.
-She also set the Guiness world record for the shortest aggregate time for those runs.
+She also set the Guinness world record for the shortest aggregate time for those runs.